aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 ## Setup PHPUnit for running or debugging Laravel tests

-Open your laravel project in php storm
+Open your laravel project in PhpStorm

 Just as we did in the previous section From application menu select `run > edit configurations` to open run/debug configuration dialog box again.